tramitit/guides/en/italy/drivers_license_renewal.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn how to renew Italian driver's license before expiry.
-Follow steps, submit documents, pay fee, and get temporary license.
-Dual citizen tips included.
+description: Learn how to renew your Italian driver's license with ease.
+Follow our comprehensive guide for steps, required documents, and important tips.
 draft: false
-meta_title: 'Italy Driver''s License Renewal: Process, Documents & Tips'
+meta_title: Renew Your Italian Driver's License Easily - Step-by-Step Guide
-title: 'Italy Driver''s License Renewal: Process, Documents & Tips'
+title: Renew Your Italian Driver's License Easily - Step-by-Step Guide
 translationKey: italy-drivers_license_renewal
 ---

 ## Description
 ### What is it?